Stuycs-K/final-project-8-bonug-chena/WORKLOG.md

 Helped Giridhar debug his code so that the correct number of surrounding mines appear.
 Fixed merge conflicts.

 Got the flag methods to work for the most part and added a new game button

+## May 30
+CLASS: Fixed merge conflicts and merged the working code to main, made it so that number are revealed when tile is pressed and flag methods workish.